-- Current Product Information leaflets, FAQs (Frequently Asked Questions), Downloads, Tips and Tricks. - A newsletter giving you the most up-to-date information on our products. - The Knowledge Manager helps you find the documents you need. - Users and specialists from all over the world share information in the forum. - Your local customer service representative for Automation & Drives in our customer service representative data bank. - Information on field service, repairs, spare parts and more under "Services".
+- The newsletter, which constantly provides you with up-to-date information on your products. - The right documents via our Search function in Service & Support. - A forum, where users and experts from all over the world exchange their experiences. - Your local representative for Automation & Drives via our representatives database. - Information on field service, repairs, spare parts and more under "Services".